talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
         String identifier = "identifier_example"; // String | The card code by which to filter loyalty cards in the response.
         Integer profileId = 56; // Integer | Filter results by customer profile ID.
         String batchId = "batchId_example"; // String | Filter results by loyalty card batch ID. try {
-            InlineResponse20015 result = apiInstance.getLoyaltyCards(loyaltyProgramId, pageSize, skip, sort, identifier, profileId, batchId);
+            InlineResponse20018 result = apiInstance.getLoyaltyCards(loyaltyProgramId, pageSize, skip, sort, identifier, profileId, batchId);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#getLoyaltyCards");